folder Filed in London, Stories

 Public executions of earlier troublemakers

-I am escorted to the briefcase, which is exactly where I placed it when doing my Sir Walter Raleigh impression of chivalry, assisting the booze barons’ wives to exit the limo.
-Unlike Sir Walter, who was imprisoned for 13 years in the Tower of London, I am to survive with my body parts intact.
+I was escorted to the briefcase, which was exactly where I placed it when doing my Sir Walter Raleigh impression of chivalry, assisting the booze barons’ wives to exit the limo.
+Unlike Sir Walter, who was imprisoned for 13 years in the Tower of London and then executed for alleged treason.I am to survive with my body parts intact.

-The White Horse Whisky executives who joined us for lunch on board the RS Hispaniola were regaled by our American guests with the latest tale of the Tower and we composed a corporate note of apology to the Deputy Governor over coffee and much needed brandy…
+The White Horse Whisky executives who joined us for lunch on board the RS Hispaniola were regaled by our American guests with the latest tale of the Tower.
+And we composed a corporate note of apology to the Deputy Governor over coffee and much-needed brandy…

 When the US party returned home, their “Terror at the Tower of London” tale would be repeated endlessly to newspapers and TV stations throughout the Mid-West of America.
-Sales of White Horse Whisky soared in Milwaukee and Minneapolis/St Paul, Kansas City, even Chicago?
-Job done.
-More by accident than design.
-Another unique tale for my own and the Americans’ ancestral records.
+Sales of White Horse Whisky soared in Milwaukee and Minneapolis/St Paul, Kansas City, and even Chicago.
+The job was done more by accident than design.

 UPDATE

-The IRA planted 17 bombs in London during its Seventies terror campaign, including one at the Tower of London in 1974 that left one person dead another injured.
+The IRA planted 17 bombs in London during its Seventies terror campaign, including one at the Tower of London in 1974 that left one person dead and another injured.
 There were many bomb scares and hoaxes.

 Retired Major General Sir Digby Raeburn was in command of the Tower of London Yeoman Warders; as Keeper of the Jewel House, he was responsible for the security of the Crown Jewels from 1971 to 1979.
 He and his wife had just finished lunch when, on 17 July 1974, a 10lb terrorist bomb exploded in the Tower’s Mortar Room, a small basement exhibition hall.
 It was thronged with tourists at the time, and one woman was killed and more than 40 injured.
-Three days earlier a warning had been received: “The Tower is going up.”
+Three days earlier, a warning had been received: “The Tower is going up.”
 Raeburn commented after the explosion: “We have had several such warnings, and always there is an immediate search by staff.
 We have a procedure for this and it is very thorough.
 Nothing was found during the search, and it had to be assumed that it was another hoax.”
 It was concluded that the bomb had been planted only the day before it went off.
 Source: Wikipedia.

-Dramatic eye witness accounts from visitors to the Tower of London bomb on 17 July 1974 were collated by the BBC and describe how lives were saved by the solid walls and doors of the White Tower Jewel Room.
+Dramatic eyewitness accounts from visitors to the Tower of London bomb on 17 July 1974 were collated by the BBC and describe how lives were saved by the solid walls and doors of the White Tower Jewel Room.

 ancestor true story ancestry stories family history London bombs Tower of London